shashwat1225/DataGPT-Assessment/README.md

 ### Running the scripts

-    - [Data Preparation]: Place your dataset in the project directory.
+1. Data Preparation: Place your dataset in the project directory.
 Ensure it is formatted correctly as per the example CSV file.
-    - [Querying the Dataset]: Use DataGPT-main.ipynb for interacting with the dataset using natural language queries.
+2. Querying the Dataset: Use DataGPT-main.ipynb for interacting with the dataset using natural language queries.
-    - [Model Training and Fine-tuning (Optional)]: DataGPT-train.ipynb provides insights into the model's training process for further customization.
+3. Model Training and Fine-tuning (Optional): DataGPT-train.ipynb provides insights into the model's training process for further customization.

 ### Querying the Dataset